favoriting heart 0

 Explore Snowmass

-Learn about the incredible ice age discovery that unearthed over 600 fossils, including mammoths and mastodons, right here in Snowmass Village.
+Sometimes it takes a 285-million-year-old mountain for one to feel like a kid again.
+Learn about the incredible ice age discovery that unearthed over 600 fossils, right here in Snowmass.

 Summer in Snowmass is nothing short of spectacular.
 With wide open spaces to explore, a vibrant village, and endless activities, our cozy mountain town offers something for everyone.
 Whether you're a day tripper, weekend warrior or are here for the long haul, there is plenty for you and your crew to do while visiting Snowmass.
 The volume of activities, hikes, bike rides and sites in Snowmass see can be overwhelming, so we've highlighted some of our favorites to help get you on your way.